chengggit/better-lyrics/README.md

 Try refreshing the page, especially if you recently updated the extension.
 Your CSS changes are saved either way.
 If that doesn't work, try disabling and re-enabling the extension.

+### How do I install custom themes?

+Open the extension settings, go to the Themes tab, and click "Marketplace" to browse community themes.
+You can also install themes directly from GitHub by clicking "Install from URL" and entering a repo URL.
+Alternatively, you can import/export CSS from any editor view and save it as a custom theme.

 ### How do I enable full-screen mode?

 Press F on your keyboard (with the window in focus) or hover over the player bar and click the full-screen icon (⛶).
 Make sure "Disable fullscreen mode" option isn't checked in extension settings.